CalNourish/ucbfpa-lambda/README.md

 Ideally, perform these sections in order, unless you know what you're doing.

+### AWS IAM: Setting Up Your Lambda Execution Role

+1. Sign in to the AWS Management Console and open the IAM console [here](https://console.aws.amazon.com/iam/).
+2. Select "Roles" -> Select "Create Role" -> Select "AWS service" and pick "AWS Lambda" -> Next: Permissions
+3. Select "AWSLambdaBasicExecutionRole" for this role -> Next: Tags -> Next: Review.
+4. Set a Role Name -> Create role.
+5. Back on the Roles page, click on your newly created role.
+Note your Role ARN.
+It should look something like this: ```arn:aws:iam::123456789012:role/role-name```.
+You will need this value later on!

 ### AWS IAM: Setting Up Your AWS CLI User

 1. Sign in to the AWS Management Console and open the IAM console [here](https://console.aws.amazon.com/iam/).